Smile040501/dbms-lab/notes/notes.md

 -- `NULLS FIRST` and `NULL LAST` specifies nulls sort before or after non-nulls NULLS FIRST -- Default when DESC is specified
 NULLS LAST  -- Default when DESC is not specified

+-- `INCLUDE` specifies a list of columns that will be included in the index as non-key columns

 -- `WHERE` condition will make this index a partial index
 ```